 Hadi Strømmen Lile is a scholar of sociology of law and human rights.
 He has an MA and a PhD from The Norwegian Centre for Human Rights, at the Law Faculty of University of Oslo.
 His PhD was about international law on the

-aims of education, with a focus on weather ninth grade pupils in Norway learn what they are supposed about the Sami people according to the law.
+aims of education, with a focus on weather ninth grade pupils in Norway learn what they are supposed to about the Sami people according to the law.

-Profession and The National Committee for Research Ethics in the Social Sciences and the Humanities (NESH).
+Lile is a member of The National Committee for Research Ethics in the Social Sciences and the Humanities (NESH).
 He has also served 2 years as a member of the Press Complaint Commission (PFU) in Norway.

-than six years as the chief editor of the legal journal Kritisk juss (Critical Law), now a member of the editorial team.
-In addition he is a member of the editorial team of Human Rights Education Review.
+He has served for more than six years as the chief editor of the legal journal Kritisk juss (Critical Law).
+In addition he is a member of the editorial team of the

 He was also an advisor for the Gáldu - Resource Centre for the Rights of Indigenous Peoples.
-In addition he has been working as a journalist in newspapers,
+In addition he has been working as a journalist in newspapers, TV and radio.

 and books and written several editorials and opinion pieces, in addition to contributions in the dictionary Store Norske Leksikon (SNL).
-An overview of publications
+An overview of publications can be found here.

 For more on his CV se the LinkedIn profile.